 How to measure and adjust

-After rearranging your menu, measure for 4-6 weeks which dishes get ordered.
-Compare with the previous period.
+After rearranging your menu, track which dishes get ordered for 4-6 weeks.
+Compare this data with the previous period.

-- Week 1-2: Guests adjust to new layout
+- Week 1-2: Guests adapt to the new layout

 - Week 3-6: Reliable data on new ordering patterns